jyan97/EE-559/HW1/HW1 report.md

 **(e)**

-For **training data**, there are differences for different pairs of features but not such large.
-The error rates of different pairs are around 0.1-0.5 and the mean and standard deviation are as follow:
+For **training data**, there are relatively large differences for different pairs of features.
+The error rates of different pairs are around 0.1-0.4 and the mean and standard deviation are as follow:

 <div align=left><img src="C:\git\559\HW1\pic\9-3.png" style="zoom:90%;" />